Happy Birthday to the Land of the Free

 2. If you have emergency savings, go with high deductible collision coverage.
 You can save a lot that way.
 I will admit it may cost you if you have an at fault accident, but if you go several years without an accident or if the other guys has no coverage and no money, your savings will far exceed the amount of your deductible.
 If you don’t have an emergency savings fund, start one now.

 3. Shop your homeowners coverage as well.
 Those premiums tend to rise more than the value of your home.
-For some reason, the premiums never seem to decrease when the value of your home goes down.
+For some reason, the premiums never seem to decrease.
 Home insurers, like car insurers, count on you not wanting the hassle of changing carriers.
+But beware of the risk of having to be subjected to a Four Point inspection and possibly have to replace your roof.
+Many insurers will not start insuring your home without a careful inspection or with a roof older that 12-14 years.
+But then maybe it needs to be replaced!
+Better to do that before hurricane season and before leaks begin.

 4. Drop your magazine subscriptions.
 Check and you may find the very same magazine is available at your nearest public library.
 Or, alternatively, spend a quiet evening at a local bookstore, reading your favorite magazines for free.